TABLE-Vietnam banks' assets, registered capital

 Vietnamese bank.

-The government said it will soon issue a decree to allow foreigners own more
+In April 2015 the government said it would soon issue a decree to allow

-The SBV has allowed four mergers and two acquisitions among domestic banks

-between early 2012 and March 2015 as part of the country's banking sector
+Vietnam has allowed nine mergers and acquisitions in 2015 as part of the

 (Compiled by Ho Binh Minh)